leemings98-source/RetailSales/README.md

 <img width="240" height="125" alt="{25719FCE-9E8E-4422-A7B6-C9C83E98A4EC}" src="https://github.com/user-attachments/assets/8a1f1c30-784c-459e-b4c6-11d1ea6dea2f" />

-The total of which resulted in all 4200 counts, around 90% of calculations for the sales amount in the dataset came back as sales mismatch while the rest were either missing input or invalid quantity.
-Strongly suggesting that the dataset is made up of fabricated information.
+The total of which resulted in all 4200 counts, around 90% of calculations for the sales amount in the dataset came back as sales mismatch while the rest were either missing input or invalid quantity.The dataset's sales values cannot be reliably reproduced from quantity, unit price and discount percentage using the assumed formula.

 ### Creating Age Groups
 For ease of categorization of the ages found in the data